• Skip to primary navigation

 Is the Red History Museum worth it?
 Our opinion:

-Yes, the Red History Museum in Dubrovnik is well worth a visit.
+Yes, the Museum of Red History in Dubrovnik is well worth a visit.
 This private museum, housed in the former ‘TUP’ graphite factory, offers a unique immersion in the history of former Yugoslavia between 1945 and 1991.
 Its interactive and immersive scenography, with multimedia devices and a stunning reconstruction of a house, particularly appealed to us.
+One of the city’s best attractions.

 Museum of Red History, Dubrovnik - Worth a visit